LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 ### Rails Response

 To understand how to program a response, we need to have an idea of how a request is made to the Rails server.
 A typical request starts when a url is typed into the browser address bar and the user hits enter.
-Let's do an example.

 ## The Controller

+What the heck is a controller??
+The Rails controller is the logical center of your application.
+It coordinates the interaction between the user, the views, and the model.

+The controller:
+- is responsible for routing external requests to internal actions.
+It handles people-friendly URLs extremely well
+- manages caching
+- manages helper modules, which extend the capabilities of the view templates without bulking up their code
+- manages sessions, giving users the impression of an ongoing interaction with our applications

+Let's see the controller in action!

 From the command line, we can add a new Rails controller with a rails command:
 ```
 rails generate controller main